Andy Ibáñez Player Props: Tigers vs. Marlins

 - Ibanez is hitting .236 with 16 doubles, a triple, seven home runs and 10 walks.

-- Ibanez has reached base via a hit in 39 games this year (of 70 played), and had multiple hits in 11 of those games.

-- He has hit a home run in 10.0% of his games this season, and 2.9% of his chances at the plate.
+- Looking at the 70 games he has played this season, he's homered in seven of them (10.0%), and in 2.9% of his trips to the plate.

-- In 16 games this year (22.9%), Ibanez has picked up an RBI, and in three of those games (4.3%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 16 games this year (22.9%), Ibanez has picked up an RBI, and in three of those games (4.3%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.